dart-lang/site-www/src/tools/pub/cmd/pub-upgrade.md

 dependencies.
 For application packages, check in the lockfile to source control; this ensures the application has the exact same versions of all dependencies for all developers and when deployed to production.
-For library packages, don't check in the lockfile, because libraries are expected to work with a range of dependency versions.
+For regular packages, don't check in the lockfile, because libraries are expected to work with a range of dependency versions.

 If a lockfile already exists, `dart pub upgrade` ignores it and generates a new